yuichikajiura/PINN-SPM/README.md

 python main.py config_pinn.yaml

-To change the configuration, edit config_pinn.yaml.
+To change the configuration (e.g. parameters to be identified), edit config_pinn.yaml.